-When a required jetting elevation is shown, the jet shall be lowered to the elevation and continue to operate at this elevation until the pile driving is completed.
+When a required jetting elevation is shown, the jet shall be when a required jetting elevation is shown, the jet sinal be lowered to the elevation and continue to operate at this elevation until the pile driving is completed.
 If jetting or preforming elevations differ from those shown on the table, the Specialty Engineer shall be responsible for determination of the required driving resistance.